 By Gail Eggiman

-Courtenay and District Fish and Game Protective Association members collected garbage from the roadsides on Saturday, April 13, in support of Earth Day.
+After a hiatus due to COVID-19, the Courtenay and District Fish and Game Protective Association members collected garbage from the roadsides on Saturday, April 23, in conjunction with Earth Day activities.

-About 40 members and family turned up for the annual Spring Cleanup, cleaning along Colake Road and Comox Logging Road from the Fish and Game gate all the way back to Lake Trail Road at the Morrison Creek overpass, and parts of Bevan Road and in the other direction, leading to the dam.
+About 30 members turned up for the annual spring cleanup and cleaned up the roadsides from the Fish and Game property on Colake Road all the way to Lake Trail at the Morrison Creek overpass, Comox Logging Road and part of Bevan Road.